Health Sciences Research Awards

 The Faculty Research Prize recognises outstanding research in a given year and is presented annually at the Faculty’s Prize Giving Ceremony (usually held in March/April).
 A certificate and a cash award of R10 000 (allocated to research) are awarded based on research excellence in publication.

-The Faculty Research Prize for 2016 was awarded to Dr Melissa Chengalroyen for the paper:
+The Faculty Research Prize for 2017 was awarded to Dr Chodziwadziwa Kabudula (from the School of Public Health) for the paper:

 Most Prestigious Postgraduate Degree Awards

-A call for the Most Prestigious Postgraduate Degrees Awards is now closed!
+A call for the Most Prestigious Postgraduate Degrees Awards for 2017 is closed!

 Each year, the Faculty Research Office calls for the nomination of students who have excelled in their postgraduate studies.
 Awards are presented at the Faculty’s Annual Prize Giving Ceremony, which usually takes place in March.
 There are three categories of award: